yegor256/blog/_posts/2017/jul/2017-07-25-my-favorite-websites.md

 [Papertrail](https://papertrailapp.com/?thank=9e5dc6)
 is where all my logs are being aggregated.
 I tried a few other systems, but these guys seem to be the best.
-I even was paying them something some time ago, but stopped&mdash;their free package seems to be sufficient enough for my volumes.
+I even was paying them something some time ago, but stopped---their free package seems to be sufficient enough for my volumes.

 <img src="/images/2017/07/sites-statuscake.jpg" class="env-ico" alt="icon"/><br/>